 All instructional staff participate in job embedded professional learning in Professional Learning Communities (PLCs), which includes collaborative lesson planning, problem solving sessions, and some classroom observations.
 Teachers will be provided with additional support in meeting and documenting professional learning goals.
 However, there is not a process to monitor and evaluate the impact of professional learning on staff practices and student learning beyond follow-up with feedback and the opportunity for reflection.

-- Continued focus on techniques for classroom instruction within PLCs - Increased opportunities for teacher collaboration (Department and Cross Curricular)
+- Continued focus on techniques for classroom instruction focusing on the use of lesson components within PLCs - Increased opportunities for teacher collaboration (Department and Cross

 Strengths and Challenges Based on Trends and Patterns